What is cerebral palsy (CP)?

 Some babies are born with brain damage.
 This damage can be caused by:

-Other times a baby's brain is damaged during delivery or right after birth.
+Some babies' brains are damaged during delivery or right after birth.
 The damage is sometimes caused by:

 Children may have: